-Specific allowance for identified impaired loans.
-For such loans that are identified as impaired, an allowance is established when the discounted cash flows (or collateral value if the loan is collateral dependent) or observable market price of the impaired loan are lower than the carrying value of that loan.

-Independent appraisals are obtained for all collateral dependent loans deemed impaired when collateral value is expected to exceed \$5 thousand net of actual and/or anticipated liquidation-related expenses.
+- Specific allowance for identified impaired loans.
+For such loans that are identified as impaired, an allowance is established when the discounted cash flows (or collateral value if the loan is collateral dependent) or observable market price of the impaired loan are lower than the carrying value of that loan. - Independent appraisals are obtained for all collateral dependent loans deemed impaired when collateral value is expected to exceed \$5 thousand net of actual and/or anticipated liquidation-related expenses.
 After initially measured for impairment, new appraisals are ordered on at least an annual basis for all real estate secured loans deemed impaired.
-Non-real estate secured loan appraisal values are reevaluated and assessed throughout the year based upon interim changes in collateral and market conditions.

-General valuation allowance.
+Non-real estate secured loan appraisal values are reevaluated and assessed throughout the year based upon interim changes in collateral and market conditions. - General valuation allowance.
 This component represents a valuation allowance on the remainder of the loan portfolio, after excluding impaired loans.
 For this portion of the allowance, loans are reviewed based on industry, stage and structure and are assigned allowance percentages based on historical loan loss experience for similar loans with similar characteristics and trends adjusted for qualitative factors.
 Qualitative factors that, in management's judgment, affect the collectability of the portfolio as of the evaluation date, may include changes in lending policies and procedures; changes in national and local economic and business conditions, including the condition of various market sectors; changes in the nature and volume of the portfolio; changes in the experience, ability and depth of lending management and staff; changes in the volume and severity of past due and classified loans and in the volume of nonaccruals, troubled debt restructurings, and other loan modifications; the existence and effect of any concentrations of credit and changes in the level of such concentrations; and the effect of external factors, such as competition and legal and regulatory requirements, on the level of estimated and inherent credit losses in our current portfolio.

-The allowance for loan losses was \$9.6 million at September 30, 2021 compared to \$6.2 million at December 31, 2020, an increase of \$3.4 million, or 55.5%, and compared to \$4.5 million at December 31, 2019, an increase of \$5.1 million, or 112.8%.
-The increase was primarily due to increased retention of Strategic Program loans with higher loss reserving characteristics.
+The allowance for loan losses was \$6.2 million at December 31, 2020 compared to \$4.5 million at December 31, 2019, an increase of \$1.7 million, or 36.8%.
+The increase was primarily due to an increase in the overall size of the portfolio.
 The allowance for loan losses was \$4.5 million at December 31, 2019 compared to \$1.7 million at December 31, 2018, an increase of \$2.8 million, or 161.2%.
 The increase was primarily attributable to the increased retention of Strategic Program loans with higher loss reserving characteristics.